 As you go from draft to draft, if you’re not revising a lot, you’re probably not revising enough.

 When you’ve finished the first draft of your memoir…

-10. Should I read other memoirs to see how it’s done?
+10. Should I read famous memoirs to see how great writers write?

 - Oprah’s “The Best Memoirs of a Generation”